 If you want to talk like a Mainer, there’s a lot more to it than ‘ayuh’ and ‘Bah Hahbah.’
-And if you’re from away, t’ain’t likely you’ll ever get those two right.
+And if you’re from away, t’ain’t likely you’ll even get those two right.

 “A bad Beatles accent” is one way to describe maine-speak.
 Like all New England accents, it came with the English colonists who first arrived in North America.
 They brought with them speech patterns from Elizabethan London, Yorkshire and Lancashire.

 Mainers speak with a variation of Northeastern New England English, one of four New England dialects, It stretches from Boston north to New Hampshire and along the Maine coast.

 The other New England English dialects are Northwestern, centered in Vermont; Southeastern centered in Rhode Island; and Southwestern dialect is spoken in western Massachusetts and the Hartford-Springfield area.

 How To Talk Like a Mainer

 To get a taste of a Maine dialect, listen to comedians Tim Sample, Bob Marley or Marshall Dodge of ‘Bert and I’ fame.
 They’ve made whole careers making fun of the way Mainers talk.

 You could also listen to Birdie Googins, a quintessential Mainer who did television pitches for the 14-store Marden’s Surplus and Salvage chain.
 Mainers say they’re ‘going to the store‘ when they shop at Marden’s or Renys or Bean’s or any other shopping emporia.

 Only it sounds more like ‘goin’ to the shto-eh.’
 That’s because Mainers drop the ‘g’ at the end of ‘-ing’ and pronounce s’s and z’s like ‘sh.’